Dental Implants 101: The Basics of an Implant

 Stick-on Bridges, aka Maryland Bridges:

 Moreover, stick-on bridges do not address the issue of missing tooth roots, which play a crucial role in maintaining the health and integrity of the jawbone.
 Without the stimulation provided by a natural tooth root, the bone above the crown of the stick-on bridge may gradually diminish over time through a process known as bone resorption.
-This can result in a loss of bone density and volume in the jaw, leading to potential complications such as changes in facial structure, shifting of adjacent teeth, and increased susceptibility to fractures or injuries.
+This process can result in a loss of bone density and volume in the jaw, leading to potential complications such as changes in facial structure, shifting of adjacent teeth, and increased susceptibility to fractures or injuries.

 Fixed Bridges: